paynefactory/3DxWareMac-SDK-docs/README.md

 This repository contains the official PDF documentation for the 3DxWareMac SDK v1.0.4, released by 3Dconnexion.
 It is intended for developers integrating SpaceMouse support into custom macOS applications.

-> **Note:** This repository only includes the documentation PDF.
+> **Note:** This repository only includes the documentation.
 Source code or SDK files are not redistributed here.

 ## View the Documentation in PDF or Markdown Format